Preterm Labor and Birth: Risks and Treatmentsby Robin Elise Weiss, Ph.D. Health Professional

 Preterm birth poses many risks for your baby, including that the baby will die or be harmed permanently due to injuries or damage from being born too early.
 So if preterm labor can be delayed by even a few weeks, the outcomes for your baby are better.
 Common complications from preterm birth include vision problems, developmental delays, and cerebral palsy.

 Extremely preterm birth is when a baby is born prior to 28 weeks of gestation (or under 32, by some definitions).
 Nearly 100 percent of extremely preterm babies will require resuscitation to live.
 They will most likely spend 12 or more weeks in the neonatal intensive care unit (NICU).
-The use of medications to help stave off birth, even for a short period, like the use of corticosteroids, helps these babies breathe better once born.
-Other medications may be used as well.
+Steroids do not stave off birth, but are given to mature the baby's lungs quicker if preterm birth is a possibility.
+Magnesium sulfate is used to help prevent preterm birth while giving steroids which also has the added benefit of maturing the brain.

 Late and moderately preterm birth is when babies are born between 32 and 36 weeks gestation.
 These babies account for about 75 percent of all preterm births.
 While babies born in this timeframe are at less risk than the extremely preterm babies, they still have increased risk of breathing difficulties, have trouble staying warm, and generally require some care in the NICU.
 These preterm births are usually the result of a pregnancy with two or more babies, illness in the mother, and obstetrical intervention.